-Consider a Road Trip For Your Next Grand Adventure
+Consider a Midwest Road Trip For Your Next Adventure

 Cuyahoga Valley National Park, Ohio

-When passing through Ohio, you already know to make a stop in the vibrant city of Cleveland, where the Rock and Roll Hall of Fame stands as one of the Midwest's top attractions and where you can stay in some of the finest hotels in the Midwest.
-That said, if you want to see the full breadth of what this state has to offer, Cuyahoga Valley National Park offers hiking through lush green acres and scenic waterfalls just next door.
+When passing through Ohio, you need to make a stop in the vibrant city of Cleveland.
+The Rock and Roll Hall of Fame stands as one of the Midwest's top attractions and where you can stay in some of the finest hotels in the Midwest.
+That said, if you want to see the full breadth of what this state has to offer, Cuyahoga Valley National Park offers hiking through lush green acres and scenic waterfalls.

 For some classic Midwestern kitsch in the Ozarks, visit the family-friendly entertainment capital of Branson.
 Here you’ll find performers of all stripes playing to large crowds in the numerous theaters that line the strip.
 Mini-golf, go-karts, and wax museums are sure to please kids of all ages.

 A road trip wouldn’t be a road trip without seeing something with the title of “World’s Largest.”
 And while we wouldn’t want to dissuade you from visiting the “World’s Largest Catsup Bottle” in Collinsville, Illinois or the “World’s Largest Ball of Paint” in Alexandria, Indiana, the massive ball of twine in Cawker City, Kansas stands out as a feat of technical wizardry.